 Fatherless Father’s Day: How to Handle It

 God designed families to have a mom and a dad.
-Death, divorce, and desertion leave children without a very important person in their lives, dad.
-In the midst of the suffering that comes with this great loss, there can be holiness wrapped around the acceptance of God’s sovereignty.
+Death, divorce, and desertion can leave children without a very important person in their lives – their dad.
+Despite the suffering that comes with this great loss, there can be holiness wrapped around the acceptance of God’s sovereignty.
 God becomes Father.
-And with that perspective, even in the hard, we can see this dad loss as a holy time in the lives of our children.
-Think about it, Almighty God, the creator of heaven and earth, steps in, and He promises to be a father to the fatherless.
+And with that perspective, even in the hard, we can see the loss of a dad loss as a holy time in the lives of our children.
+Think about it, Almighty God, the creator of heaven and earth, steps in, and He promises to be a Father to the fatherless.

 Push into the Pain

 But my suggestion to you is that you push into the pain.
-Take the difficult parts of that day and turn them around.
+Embrace the challenging moments of that day and turn them around.
 Reframe these, making them an opportunity to bond with your children, opening the door for healing.

 You can lead your children by letting them know that Father’s Day in June is to celebrate earthly dads, and while that is great for families who have them here, God has given them their own special day to honor their Heavenly Father!
 They truly have a new Father’s Day.
-By relocating that day and renaming it as your new Father’s Day, I found that it helped remove the string from the traditional day of honoring dads.
-It was a day we looked forward to, even though it was a sad and happy day, we always made it memorable.
+By relocating that day and renaming it as your new Father’s Day, I found that it helped remove the sting from the traditional day of honoring dads.
+It was a day we looked forward to, and even though it was full of mixed emotions, we always made it memorable.

 6 Suggestions for Turning the Remembrance Day into a New Father’s Day

 2. Release yourself from attending church on the actual day.
-Father’s Day always falls on a Sunday, and though I always encourage moms to take their children to a Bible-believing church, that one particular Sunday I always felt that it was okay to worship at home.
+Father’s Day always falls on a Sunday, and though I always encourage moms to take their children to a Bible-believing church, I always felt that it was okay to worship at home on that one particular Sunday.
 It was just too painful for my kids to make cards for a dad who is no longer here.

-3. Remember your own dad and honor him if he is still here.
-A greater appreciation may have developed knowing the loss your children have experienced.
-Their grandfather’s role will be a little more significant now that dad is gone.
+3. Remember to honor your father, especially if he is still with you.
+You may have gained a greater appreciation for him after seeing the loss your children have experienced.
+Their grandfather’s role will be even more significant now that dad is gone.

-4. Recognize men that God has used as a vessel for his fathering.
-There were times that I would encourage my children to make cards for the men that God had used as mentors in their lives.
-We thanked God for bringing these men to our family and then we would write them a letter thanking them for being obedient and being willing to make a difference in our lives.
+4. Recognize men whom God has used as a vessel for his fathering.
+There were times when I encouraged my children to make cards for the men whom God had used as mentors in their lives.
+We thanked God for bringing these men to our family, and then we would write them a letter thanking them for being obedient and being willing to make a difference in our lives.

-• Start the day just pondering the mystery of God as Father and opening the door for conversation about missing daddy.
+• Start the day just reflecting on the mystery of God as Father and opening the door for conversation about missing daddy.
 We started out the day with pancakes.
-(My husband made the best pancakes).
+My husband made the best pancakes.
 They were like fried cupcakes.
-He made them in all colors, shapes, and sizes, and so rather than missing daddy pancakes, we just enjoyed remembering his specialty by making them at home or going out to Cracker Barrel or IHOP.
-I would encourage you to consider something like this with your children.
+He made them in all colors, shapes, and sizes.
+Instead of feeling sad about missing Daddy and his pancakes, we celebrated his memory by making pancakes at home or going out to Cracker Barrel or IHOP.

-• End the day with a time of reflection.
-We went out for ice cream because at the time of my husband’s death, my children were eating ice cream cones on the curb of Chick-fil-A. Even though my children are grown, with children of their own, we find remembering a good opportunity to enjoy this treat.
+• End the day with a moment of reflection.
+We went out for ice cream because, at the time of my husband’s death, my children were eating ice cream cones on the curb of Chick-fil-A. Even though my children are grown, with children of their own, we find remembering God’s faithfulness as Father is a good opportunity to enjoy this treat.

 6. Recount the story of God’s faithfulness with your children.
 It’s a beautiful time to encourage the hearts of your children towards God.
 And prayerfully, they will tell it to their children, and their children will tell it to their children.
-It’s how He designed for us to talk about His faithfulness and to celebrate what He has done.
+Remembering is how God designed us to talk about His faithfulness and to celebrate what He has done.

 Your Remembrance Day will always be an opportunity to remember with thanksgiving